 Eliminates the need to harvest cells from patients or donors, which can be an invasive and painful procedure

-A specific type of perinatal stem cell with high healing potential
+A specific type of perinatal cell with high healing potential

-Based on research by Dr. Arthur Caplan and other noted scientists, MSCs from Wharton’s Jelly in umbilical cords share characteristics that can lead to effective treatment and are ethically sourced.
+Based on research by Dr. Arthur Caplan and other noted scientists, Wharton’s jelly mesenchymal stem cells (WJ-MSC) derived from umbilical cords share characteristics that can lead to effective treatment and are ethically sourced.
 These include:

 A capacity to divide many times, yet remain undifferentiated

 Natural synthesis and secretion of growth factors that stimulate or activate a patient's own cells in a way that promotes expansion and proliferation

 More ability to migrate to tissues that require healing and control of inflammation

 Immunomodulation and anti-inflammatory properties to better regulate the immune system and reduce harmful inflammation throughout the body